arturmatlega/instalguru-blog-en/_drafts/low-water-pressure-how-to-fix-the-problem.md

   answer: If you have noticed that the water pressure is low in your system, check
     the condition of the fittings - they might be broken.
 After eliminating this factor
     - check the pipes for any leaks.
 Another possible reason might be a clog inside the pipework.
-If you have checked all those issues and everything is in order
+If you have checked out all those issues and everything is in order
     - you are probably going to need some additional equipment.
 author_name: Maksymilian Ignacyk
 author_desc: Sales and Marketing Specialist at Instalguru